and Children with Special Needs:

-Make a book about the person who died
+6. Make a book about the person who died

 7. Light a candle on special days and share memories

-Make a memory box.
+8. Make a memory box.
 Child chooses

 books, Badgers Parting Gifts: sadness and joy in memories

 them for the funeral, how to behave, what they will experience.